YasmineBB/curated/deployment.md

         DEFAULT_FILE_STORAGE = 'custom_storages.MediaStorage'
         MEDIAFILES_LOCATION = 'media'

 13. Next, you will also need to override and explicitly set the URLs for static and media files using your custom domain and new locations.
-To do this add these two lines inside the same if statement:
+To do this, add these two lines inside the same if statement:

         STATIC_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{STATICFILES_LOCATION}/'
         MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'

 14. If you now save, add, commit and push your changes, you should see that your S3 bucket now has a static folder with all your static files inside.
 Next, we need to handle the Media files but first, inside the if statement add the following code.
-This helps to speed things up by letting the browser know that its ok to cache static files for a long time:
+This helps to speed things up by letting the browser know that it's ok to cache static files for a long time:

         AWS_S3_OBJECT_PARAMETERS = {
                 'Expires': 'Thu, 31 Dec 2099 20:00:00 GMT',